-ABSTRACT: The healthcare system of Saudi Arabia is passing through dynamic reforms under Saudi vision 2030.
-The Saudi healthcare is governed by ministry of health, and most of the senior positions are occupied by the generalists, whereas the specialists have not been given due share to move up into the top positions in ministry of health.
-The study was aimed to analyze the challenges faced by health administration specialists in capturing the leadership positions in Saudi ministry of health.
+ABSTRACT: The healthcare system of Saudi Arabia is passing through dynamic reforms under the Saudi vision 2030.
+Saudi healthcare is governed by the ministry of health, and most of the senior positions are occupied by the generalists, whereas the specialists have not been given due share to move up into the top positions in the ministry of health.
+The study was aimed to analyze the challenges faced by health administration specialists in capturing the leadership positions in the Saudi ministry of health.
 The researcher has reviewed the existing studies.
 Based on which a schematic diagram of the theoretical model was developed to understand the association and cause and effect relationship between the Independent and dependent variables.
 An interview schedule was developed and focused group interviews from 75 respondents were conducted by the researcher.
 Purposive and convenience sampling was done.
-Since, research in hand is qualitative thus, for qualitative data analyses, hermeneutics, discourse and heuristic were used for qualitative analysis.
-Data was analyzed through ATLAS.ti a computerbased software.
-The study finds that Saudi healthcare system is dominantly managed by the generalists, therefore, need of the hour is to restructure and redesign the entire human resources policies and personnel functions by giving fair chance of promotion to health specialty personnel to the top leadership potions.
-This will be helpful to enhance the institutional and individual performance and efficiency and reduce the cost of service.
-However, before taking such an initiative, a meaningful education, training program need to be arrange so disciplined and result oriented change in the organizational structures of the healthcare system of Saudi Arabia could be ensured.
+Since, research in hand is qualitative thus, for qualitative data analyses, hermeneutics, discourse and heuristic were used for qualitative analysis, Data were analyzed through ATLAS.ti a computer-based software.
+The study finds that the Saudi healthcare system is dominantly managed by the generalists, therefore, the need of the hour is to restructure and redesign the entire human resources policies and personnel functions by giving a fair chance of promotion to health specialty personnel to the top leadership potions.
+This will be helpful to enhance institutional and individual performance and efficiency and reduce the cost of service.
+However, before taking such an initiative, a meaningful education, training program needs to be arranged so disciplined and result oriented change in the organizational structures of the healthcare system of Saudi Arabia could be ensured.

-Keywords: Health Administration, Specialists, Leadership Position, Organizational, Managerial, People and Quality of education, Knowledge, Skills.
+Keywords: Health Administration, Specialists, Leadership Position, Organizational, Managerial, People, and Quality of education, Knowledge, Skills.